wasserth/TotalSegmentator/README.md

 ![Alt text](resources/imgs/overview_subclasses_2.png)

-The default task (`total`) does not contain all available classes.
-Overview of available subtasks and the classes which they contain:
+Next to the default task (`total`) there are more subtasks with more classes:

 Openly available for any usage:
 * **total**: default task containing 117 main classes (see [here](https://github.com/wasserth/TotalSegmentator/tree/add_nnunetv2#class-details) for list of classes)